Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 Memphis vs. Florida Atlantic Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted on different sportsbooks.
+See the odds, spread and over/under for this matchup on individual sportsbooks.

 |Favorite